Sam2much96/Dystopia-App/addons/algodot/Documentation/Content/Algorand/Algodot GDscript Function.md

 # Algodot GDscript Functions

 (1) create_algot_node()
-    creates an algod node, tokens, url and other parameters can be specified
+    creates an algod node, tokens, url and other parameters can be specified.
+    It must be run before any transaction logic is done, else the script would return a null Algod variable as an error.

 (2) _timeout()
     quits the entire scene tree once the wait time runs out